Italy's feuding right-wing leaders aim somehow to govern - KESQ

 Associated Press

 ROME (AP) — Italy’s president has begun formal consultations with the aim of quickly giving the country a new government.
 The uphill task of trying to form a governing coalition is expected to go to far-right leader Giorgia Meloni.
 Her Brothers of Italy party triumphed in the country’s general election last month.
 But relations with a key coalition partner recently soured over former Premier Silvio Berlusconi’s sympathies with Russian President Vladimir Putin.
-Italian President Sergio Mattarella’s meetings with political leaders on Thursday started with the new leader of the Italian Senate.
-If Meloni succeeds in creating a viable coalition, Italy would have its first government led by the far right since the end of World War II. .
+Berlusconi’s lawmakers on Thursday insisted he’ll be a pro-Europe, pro-Ukraine ally in the new government.
+If Meloni succeeds in creating a viable coalition, Italy would have its first government led by the far right since the end of World War II.